MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 nvm install stable
 # Start a new shell
 bash
-# Run this every time you start a new shell
+# Run this every time you start a new shell, or put in a startup file
 nvm use stable
 ```

 Great, here's the API code on Github:

 ```
+# Get the code
 git clone FIXME
 cd FIXME
+# Install dependencies
 npm install
+# Start server
 node single.js
 ```